-3.1 Where the RCP Assessment Unit has an established precedent for an adjustment for a particular disability or special need the case will be considered by the deputy head of the

-Assessment Unit6.
-Where there is no precedent for a requested adjustment, or for a particular disability or special need, the case will require further consideration.

-- 3.2 Where the RCP Assessment Unit has no precedent for an adjustment for a particular disability or special need, or where the adjustment requested is more significant than any previously permitted for that disability or special need, then the case must be considered by the senior examiner for the relevant examination.
-To ensure consistency, the senior examiner of another examination board must also support the adjustment before it may be approved. - 3.3 It is accepted that the following adjustments may be approved if the candidate's circumstances justify such action: - > Enlargement of examination scripts or materials - > The use of a scribe - > The use of an appropriate aid during the clinical examination - > Additional time allowed for completing written examination papers, online assessments, or clinical examinations.
+- 3.1 Where the RCP Assessment Unit has an established precedent for an adjustment for a particular disability or special need the case will be considered by the RCP Assessment Unit Head of Development & Standards 10.
+Where there is no precedent for a requested adjustment, or for a particular disability or special need, the case will require further consideration. - 3.2 Where the RCP Assessment Unit has no precedent for an adjustment for a particular disability or special need, or where the adjustment requested is more significant than any previously permitted for that disability or special need, then the case must be considered by the senior examiner for the relevant examination.
+To ensure consistency, the senior examiner of another examination board must also support the adjustment before it may be approved. - 3.3 It is accepted that the following adjustments may be approved if the candidate's circumstances justify such action: - > Enlargement of examination scripts or materials - > The use of an appropriate aid during the clinical examination - > Additional time prior to clinical examinations to read through candidate instructions. - Additional time allowed for completing written examination papers, online assessments, or clinical examinations.